 - DIR_WORKINGDIR: Sets the working dir

 - DIR_DELETEDIR: Deletes an empty dir

 Read environment variables

-Finally, this much wanted feature will been implemented in VHDL.
+Finally, this much-wanted feature will be implemented in VHDL.
 The ability to read environment variables will be ensured by two new functions in the ENV package.

 impure function GETENV(Name : STRING) return STRING; impure function GETENV(Name : STRING) return LINE;